 Let me start off by saying I am not one of these politically correct people that thinks just because someone is offended by a name that it (the possibly offensive name) should be changed.
 I am the owner of some common sense though, and while reading about deceased Redskins owner George Preston Marshall, I was totally appalled by the way this man treated minorities.
-Check out the top football betting strategies.

 I have changed my mind after reading about the history of the Washington Redskins.
 I will now present my evidence on why the Redskins should do the same with their name.
 Here is what I have discovered that sickened me to no end.

 The Redskins started out in Boston as the Boston Braves.
 In 1933 they moved into Fenway Park.
 George Preston Marshall, the Redskins owner, named Lone Star Dietz his new coach that year.
 To honor his coach, he named the Braves the Redskins.
 After reading this part, I still firmly believed that the Redskins name should remain.

 My mind started to change when I found out that to “honor” Dietz, Marshall forced the coach and all the players to wear war paint and act out so-called Indian war dances on the field.
 What makes this even worse, if it can get worse, is that Marshall found this all hilariously funny.
 Now my mind was changing in a big way.
 Basically, for his own amusement, Marshall embarrassed and humiliated his players and coach.